Opisthoproctus: Distribution and habitat

 O. soleatus is found in all the world's tropical and temperate oceans.
 It has been recorded in the Atlantic, Pacific, and Indian Oceans.
 In the eastern Atlantic, it is most frequently encountered between western Ireland and Mauritania, and between Sierra Leone and Angola.
 Its range in the Atlantic Ocean extends from 20° N to 10–12° S,.

 Its depth range is 300 to 800 m but it commonly frequents the 500 to 700 m range, often limited by the 8 °C isotherm which often occurs at about 400 m.
 This range falls within the mesopelagic region, which receives dim light from above.
 This region contains resident fauna, as well as transitional fauna that migrate vertically in response to changes in light.

+Ecology

+Like other deepwater fish, Opisthoproctus soleatus needs to find its prey in a very dark environment, and avoid being detected itself by larger predators.
+Fishes with large upward-facing eyes likely hunt by detecting the silhouettes of prey above them which contrast with the low amounts of light coming in.
+At the depths at which this fish lives, light is still directional, and many species of fish and invertebrates have photophores (light organs) on their underside which camouflage them against the incoming sunlight, which at these depths can still be measured (hence the term "twilight zone").
+O. soleatus itself does not have typical photophores, instead having the luminous organ in its intestines.
+The light produced is shined onto a reflector and projected downward between the ventral scales of the sole, creating a counter-illumination effect similar to that of the ventral photophores of other species.
+While the exact purpose of this is unknown, it has been proposed that O. soleatus uses this apparatus as a method of camouflage or to communicate with members of their species.